Click for homepage

 Suitable replacements were made from a solid piece of brass, and mounted in place as shown in the image on the right.
 The hole at the centre has 4 mm thread.
 The top lid is now properly retained when the machine is moved around.

-In the next stage, the wiring for connection of a battery was restored.
+In the next step, the wiring for connection of a battery was restored.
 Two era-correct wires were added: one was connected to the lamp panel (visible in the image above) and the other one was connected to the common rail of the nearest switch below the keyboard.
 For the time being, the two wires will be fed out through the makeshift hole at the right side of the machine.
 They will later be connected to a replacement battery compartment as and when it becomes available.

 Problems